 How we can live more heart-centered

 Our hearts are traditionally connected with our feelings, and specifically with the ability to feel love.
-In terms of the work that I have been doing with play therapist Lenka, creating helpful stories and activities that provide emotional support for children, the emotional aspect of the heart is very important.
+Our hearts is seen as the place in our body where we feel love (and other feelings).
+In terms of the work that I am doing with play therapist Lenka, creating helpful stories and activities that provide emotional support for children, this emotional association with the heart is very important.

-In my exploration of yoga, I have come across the idea that the heart chakra connects the “lower” or more physical chakras associated with the body and the mind, with the “higher” chakras associated with spirituality.
+In my exploration of yoga, I have discovered that the heart chakra connects the “lower” or more physical chakras associated with the body and the mind, with the “higher” chakras associated with spirituality.
 One could even say that the heart chakra is the most important chakra because it is the chakra of love.
 Love is what gives meaning to our human experience.
 “Higher”-level spirituality is meaningless if you practice it without love.

-I will focus even more on creating awareness about the value of mindfulness, both for children and their parents.
+I will focus even more on creating awareness about the value of mindfulness and meditation, both for children and their parents.
+Yes, I am now also creating meditations for adults – here is an example for you to listen to!